 Generate Your New York Small Claims Forms

-This page is general information, not legal advice.
-New York small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Start My Claim — $19This is general information, not legal advice.
+New York's small claims forms, fees, and claim limits can change and often vary by county — always rely on the current official forms and verify the rules with your court before you file.